annotation/text-fabric/tf/docs/about/variants.md

         addError,
     )
 ```
-The node type of the "sentence" nodes can be customized, so you can use this
+The node type of the "sentence" nodes can be customised, so you can use this
 module to insert any kind of node based on their boundary information.
 The name
-of the base text can also be customized.
+of the base text can also be customised.
 Usually it is `base`, but if one of
 the witnesses is also called `base`, you should pass another name.
 For more information, see `tf.convert.variants.Variants`.